 20 years into his time, Johnson's fight for freedom is closer than ever to becoming reality.
 Before leaving office in January, Governor McAuliffe said, "There is credible evidence that supports mister Johnson's claims of being innocent."

-He granted Johnson a conditional pardon - meaning he'll soon be able to go home until his case goes through the appeals process.
+He granted Johnson a conditional pardon - meaning he'll soon be able to go home.

 "It's gonna be very emotional for me and I just look forward to that," Johnson said when he gets to see his family.